 - You could segment your database by anyone within 200km of Sydney.

-- Then you could segment another level to past customers who have previously bought top of the line tractors.
+- Then you could segment another level to past customers who have previously bought a top of the line tractors.

-Depending on your marketing strategy you may have multiple segments in which you choose to communicate with using different avenues.
+Depending on your marketing strategy you may have multiple segments in which you choose to communicate using different avenues.

 Communication with these targeted segments from your in-house data should begin 2-3 months before the exhibition even starts.
-There are many methods you can use to target these contacts (a select few discussed below) and all of them should be personalised to each recipient to the highest level of persionalisation possible.
+There are many methods you can use to target these contacts (a select few discussed below) and all of them should be personalised to each recipient to the highest level of personalisation possible.